useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       .. req:: A requirement with a specific ID
          :id: R_IMPORTANT_FEATURE

-   .. error:: Manual ID already exists
+   .. fault:: Manual ID already exists
       :id: ER_SN_MANUAL_ID_EXISTS

       If a manually set ID already exists in the project, Sphinx-Needs will raise an error during the build process.

-   .. error:: Manual ID format is invalid
+   .. fault:: Manual ID format is invalid
       :id: ER_SN_MANUAL_ID_FORMAT_INVALID

       If a manually set ID does not match the expected format, Sphinx-Needs will raise an error during the build process.

-   .. error:: Manual ID length is invalid
+   .. fault:: Manual ID length is invalid
       :id: ER_SN_MANUAL_ID_LENGTH_INVALID

       If a manually set ID does not match the expected length, Sphinx-Needs will